Modularising GraphQL for scale

 module.exports = { schema, resolvers }

 This is perfectly doable, but there's a certain degree of mucking about that's required to get all of these schemas and resolvers in to place.
-Usually that means back to one massive file that requires a hundred others.
+Usually that means back to one massive file that require

 For ease of use, a better method of loading and managing GraphQL types, resolvers, and loaders is available as a package at @jpwilliams/graphql-modular-loader.
 An example of its use with apollographql/apollo-server is as follows: